pythonhealthdatascience/llm_simpy/notebooks/early_testing/perplexity/inputs/iteration_14.md

-create two classes for the Exponential and Normal distributions

-The constructor of each class should accept the distribution parameters, and an random seed (default=None).
-The constructor should create an instance of a numpy random Generator using the random seed.
-The class should provide a function called "sample" that

-Update the CCUModel class and add five instances of numpy random Generator objects.
-These will be used by the patient generator functions to sample the next inter-arrival time.
-As these objects are created they are passed their own random seed.
-These are stored in the Experiment class with the default value "none".

-The objects should be given appropriate names and the generator and treatment functions should be updated to sample from the correct distributions.
+Add a parameter to Experiment called "random_number_set" with default value 0.

+Add a method to Experiment called "setup_streams".
+The method should accept an integer parameter called "random_number_set".  "setup_streams" implements the following logic:

+1. creates a numpy random number Generator object using "random_number_set" as a seed.
+The generator is used to sample a list of 12 random integer seeds sampled from a uniform distribution with lower bound 0 and an upper bound equal to the systems maximum 64bit integer size.
+2. Loops through "seeds" and for each creates a class level instances of numpy random Generator objects passing in each seed as a parameter.

+Add a call the "setup_streams" method in the  __init__ method.

+Show the full Experiment class.
+This should include all methods.